 New Play Structures For Children Of All Abilities Coming To Kids Castle

-The Kids Castle playground is temporarily close Monday, April 8, 2019 through late-June 2019 to install new play structures usable by children of all abilities including kids with special needs.
+The Kids Castle playground is temporarily close Monday, April 8, 2019 through late-August 2019 to install new play structures usable by children of all abilities including kids with special needs.
 The Park itself will remain open during the entire project.

 This temporary closure of Kids Castle in marks another step in the ongoing “Build the Kingdom” campaign, aimed at achieving inclusive play at the playground for children of all abilities including those of special needs.

 The Friends of Kids Castle volunteers raised over $400,000 for these improvements through the generosity of individual donors, sponsors of play equipment, local businesses, grants from State and private organizations, and in-kind donations of goods and services.